AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/microsoft-onedrive-modules.md

 To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

-For information on [!DNL Adobe Workfront Fusion] licenses, see [[!DNL Adobe Workfront Fusion] licenses](../../workfront-fusion/get-started/license-automation-vs-integration.md)
+For information on [!DNL Adobe Workfront Fusion] licenses, see [[!DNL Adobe Workfront Fusion] licenses](../../workfront-fusion/get-started/license-automation-vs-integration.md).

 ## Prerequisites

 To use [!DNL OneDrive] modules, you must have a [!DNL Microsoft OneDrive] account.

-## Connecting the [!DNL OneDrive] service to [!DNL Workfront] Fusion
+## Connecting the [!DNL OneDrive] service to [!DNL Workfront Fusion]

 For instructions about connecting your [!DNL OneDrive] account to [!UICONTROL Workfront Fusion], see [Create a connection to [!UICONTROL Adobe Workfront Fusion] - Basic instructions](../../workfront-fusion/connections/connect-to-fusion-general.md)